Generic Name: sumatriptan succinate

 - cramping and pain in your legs or hips

 - feeling of heaviness or tightness in your leg muscles

 - burning or aching pain in your feet or toes while resting

 - numbness, tingling, or weakness in your legs

 - cold feeling or color changes in 1 or both legs or feet

 - medication overuse headaches.
 Some people who use too many Sumatriptan Injections may have worse headaches (medication overuse headache).
-If your headaches get worse, your healthcare provider may decide to stop your treatment with sumatriptan succinate.
+If your headaches get worse, your healthcare provider may decide to stop your treatment with Sumatriptan Injection.

 - serotonin syndrome.
-Serotonin syndrome is a rare but serious problem that can happen in people using sumatriptan succinate, especially if sumatriptan succinate is used with antidepressant medicines called SSRIs or SNRIs.
+Serotonin syndrome is a rare but serious problem that can happen in people using Sumatriptan Injection, especially if Sumatriptan Injection is used with anti-depressant medicines called SSRIs or SNRIs.

 Call your healthcare provider right away if you have any of the following symptoms of serotonin syndrome: